kevinoh45TuD/pp1_zoo_website/README.md

 ![Picture of home screen mobile](/doc-media/home-480w.png)

-Whereas on mobile the will be featured vertically with general info coming first.
+Whereas on a smaller / mobile screen they will be featured vertically with general info coming first.
 Both variations have the map featured last.

 ### Animals

 The animals page presents users with information about 3 animals featured at Central Zoo.
 A lion, an orangutan and a giraffe.
-Each animal is given a title, image and piece of text with facts about the animal.
+Each animal is given a title, an image and piece of a text with facts about the animal.

-The information found in the text was sourced from [KidzSearch](https://wiki.kidzsearch.com/wiki/Main_Page) Links for each animal specifically can be found in the credits section.
+The information found in the text was sourced from [KidzSearch](https://wiki.kidzsearch.com/wiki/Main_Page).
+Links for each animal specifically can be found in the credits section.

 ![Picture of animal page large](/doc-media/animals-1280w.png)